ksan314/archkde/README.md

   6. `chmod +x ./install.sh`
   7. `./install.sh`
       - Read the input prompts carefully.
 This will install arch linux, along with KDE desktop environment.
 You need to reboot when done.
-  8. If you chose to include the repo owner's custom configurations, there should be a file on the desktop, read it before continuing.
-  9. After the script is done and you reboot run the config script with the following commands to finish configuring the system...
+  9. After the script is done and you reboot, log in and read the packages.txt file in your home directory, then run the config script with the following commands to finish configuring the system...
       - `su`
       - `chmod +x archkde/config.sh`
       - `archkde/config.sh`